Careers360 Logo

 Answer:

-1. Fungi shows Saprophytic mode of nutrition.
+1. Fungi show Saprophytic mode of nutrition.

-4. Chemical nature of chitin is Carbohydrate.
+4. The chemical nature of chitin is Carbohydrate.

 6. Plants without well-differentiated stem, root and leaf are kept in Thallophyta.